-The mixed team competition, teams shall include competitors of both genders and never more than two competitors of the same gender.
+In the mixed team competition, teams shall include competitors of both genders and never more than two competitors of the same gender.

-4700.3 Formation of Teams
+4703 Formation of Teams

 Each team is composed of competitors from a single Nation for major competitions.
 Other levels of competition can have more than one (1) nation participating.